porkbrain/porkbrain.com/lib/porkbrain_web/templates/lectures/numenta.html.md

 \
 (page 50)

 The boosting seems like a crucial part of the learning.
-Does brain do something similar, or did the author of the paper add this after initial attempts to model a HTM failed on the grounds of inactive columns.
+Does brain do something similar, or did the author of the paper add this after initial attempts to model a HTM failed on the grounds of inactive columns?

 #### Distal Dendrites
 - thinner than proximal dendrites